 Tim is currently responsible for the team at CERN that manages the operating system and infrastructure services.
 He previously worked as a Unix kernel developer at IBM and managing large-scale Unix production deployments and services for Deutsche Bank.
 As part of CERN's data centre expansion, Tim has been involved in the implementation of the CERN private cloud and is a member of the OpenStack management board and user committee.

 As the Head of Technical Strategy for Rackspace International, Toby is responsible for ensuring the organization has technical capabilities to cover current and future roadmap commitments, to represent Rackspace to the international analyst community and technology industry, and lead the technical go-to-market strategy for new International markets.
-Toby has been with Rackspace for four years, and has over 17 years experience in IT, across leadership, product development, technical, and...
+Toby has been with Rackspace for four years, and has over 17 years experience in IT, across...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!